-What's new August 22, 2017 Schedule info on "Research Track" has been added.
+What's new September 19th, 2017 IAMT Award of Honoar has been conferred to Dr. Jun'ichi Tsujii.
+September 11th, 2017 The proceedings have been added.
+September 5th, 2017 Progam page has been updated.
+September 5th, 2017 Registration page has been updated.
+August 22, 2017 Schedule info on "Research Track" has been added.
 August 22, 2017 Schedule info on "Commercial MT Users and Translators Track" has been added.
 August 18, 2017 The participants list on Technology Showcase page has been updated.
 August 11, 2017 The abstract on the Invited Talk for Research Track has been added.
-August 11, 2017 The abstracts have been added on the Keynote speeches page.
+August 11, 2017 The abstracts have been added on the Invited Talks & Panel page.
 August 10, 2017 Ministry of Internal Affairs and Communications has been added as an official supporter.
 August 10, 2017 The list of participants has been posted on the Technology Showcase page.
-August 8, 2017 Mirai Translate, Inc. has been added as a sponsor.
-August 2, 2017 The abstract on the Invited Talk for Research Track has been added.
-August 2, 2017 Fujitsu Limited has been added as a sponsor.

 The 16th Machine Translation Summit, organized by the Asia-Pacific Association for Machine Translation (AAMT), will be held at Nagoya University, Japan, from September 18 through 22, 2017.